shoaibrayeen/Data-Structures-and-Algorithms/About Placement/readMe.md

 ## How to Prepare for Placement
 - For Quantitative Aptitude and Logical Reasoning -> Practice at least 10 Problems of one topic
 ```
 Quantitative Aptitude - R.S.
 Aggarwal
 Quantitative Aptitude and Logical Reasoning  - JEE Mains or MCA Entrance Notes/Books
 ```
 - For CS based MCQ Round , Some points should be kept in the mind.

 ```
+ Like ,
  - You should know about C language in depth.
  - You should know Important topics from DBMS such as Normalization , Transations ,
    SQL , Contraints , Relational Mappings etc.
  - You should know basics about Computer Networks [ DNS , TCP , HTTPS etc. ] ,
    Operating System [ About OS , Process Management , Memory Management etc. ] etc.
 ```

 - For Data Structure and Algorithms -> MIT Tutions will be one of the best sources.
 ```
     For Algorithms -> NG Ma'am notes